opendocsg/slw-judgments-backfill/2012_SGHCR_18/report.md

  [Emphasis added]

 24     In contractual parlance, Clause 2 makes clear that in-so-far as the obligations of the parties in relation to the project are concerned, this is “subject to contract” and no binding legal obligations can be said to arise _vis-a-vis_ the Project.
-I would further note, in light of the Court of Appeal decision in _Norwest Holdings Pte Ltd (in liquidation) v Newport Mining Ltd_ [2011] 4 SLR 617, that there is nothing in the factual circumstances which suggests otherwise.
+I would further note, in light of the Court of Appeal decision in _Norwest Holdings Pte Ltd (in liquidation) v Newport Mining Ltd_ <span class="citation">[2011] 4 SLR 617</span>, that there is nothing in the factual circumstances which suggests otherwise.

 25     Thus, in my view, in determining the obligations of the parties under the Agreement for the purposes of s 5(2)(b)(ii) of the IAA, it is not open to the court to, as the defendant contends, take into account the obligations under the Joint Development Agreement which will implement the project.
 Put starkly, the Agreement and the Joint Development Agreement are separate contracts, with separate obligations.
 Furthermore, as the recital and Definition and Interpretation clause of the Agreement reveals, it is envisaged that other parties, on top of the plaintiff and defendant, would enter into the Joint Development Agreement in order to facilitate the implementation of the project.